ghazanhaider/ghazanhaider.github.io/_posts/2022-06-14-google-sso.markdown

 - Pick a scope to use.
 Try the minimum unless you know what you need: https://www.googleapis.com/auth/userinfo.profile
-- Create Google API Credentials and Oauth Consent Screen: https://console.cloud.google.com/apis/dashboard
+- Create Google API Credentials and Oauth Consent Screen: https://console.cloud.google.com/apis/dashboard -- Set the redirect URI to the oauth2callback URI
-- Note the Client ID and Client Secret.
+-- Note the Client ID and Client Secret.
 Your app will use them on the login page

-## What each page should do
+## What each page (or route) should do

 - The login page offers a login link to a Google URL along with an application identifier
 - The return page, before drawing any html, uses the Authorization Code to fetch an Access Token from Google.